waynegraham/registry.clir.org/_projects/2013-printing-specimens-1605-present-at-the-newberry-lib.md

 ---
 layout: project
-title: "Printing Specimens (1605-present) at the Newberry Library"
+title: Printing Specimens (1605-present) at the Newberry Library
 ---